frx-org/yves/README.md

 > `./path/to/yves/src` must point to the `yves` source directory.
 > You can achieve this with your favorite fetcher, using Flakes, `npins`, etc.

+> [!TIP]
+> If you use the `home-manager` module you do not have to manually build the package since it will be done for you!

 #### Initialize configuration file

 > [!TIP]